samkreter/vsts-goclient/README.md

 ### Contributing

 Please feel free to contribute!
-Bug fixes are more than welcome any time, as long as tests assert correct behavior.
+Bug fixes are more than welcome any time.
 If you'd like to change an existing implementation or see a new feature, open an issue first so we can discuss it.
-Thanks to all contributors!